perlmonger42/hex-cpp/README.md

 standard library provides `std::bitset<N>`.
 The reason these implementations exist is that hardcoding the maximum set size makes for a much faster implementation which also more inlineable.
 I had thought that it might not make much difference, but benchmarks show that it does.

 Consider the particular case of `winner_benchmark`, a benchmark program included in this repository.
 It checks for a winner on 25 different board positions.
 It is able to do this in about 1375 nanoseconds.
-A variant of the program that uses std::bitset instead of the handcrafted bitset implementations requires more than two seconds to do the same job (thats 2,000,000+ nanoseconds).
+A variant of the program that uses std::bitset instead of the handcrafted bitset implementations requires more than two seconds to do the same job (that's 2,000,000+ nanoseconds).
+You can see the comparison yourself by checking out the branch `explore/std-bitset`.

 Requirements for Building